KrisCoGit/Microsoft-Intune/README.md

 This is a collection of Intune configuration profiles.
+It was birthed 2/4/2024 in a haste to provide the community with something tangible.

 ## Configuration Profiles: